saturn77/yewPart/README.md

 trunk serve --release
 ```
 ## Program Use
 Using **yewPart** is relatively simple.
 First, enter a generic search string for a capacitor, which must only include capacitance, package, and minimum voltage.

-Then apply filters.
-Select pre-defined filters of low cost, nominal, or high reliability  as a starting point and then adjust any of the specific filters once doing this.
-Alternatively just select the filters that you want manually.
+Then apply filters, starting with a pre-defined filters and modify that filter according to your preferences, or just select the filters that you want manually.

 <img src="media/yewPart2.gif">

 ## Search Filters

 There are three general search filter categories.